haozhu233/ezsummary/README.md

 [![Join the chat at https://gitter.im/haozhu233/ezsummary](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/haozhu233/ezsummary?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 > Hadley will update tidyr on June 10th and that update will break this app.
 I will do an update to this app accordingly.
-> Update: I'm still working on updating this app and I'm adding some new features to it.
-It will be done before useR.

-> Update: I'm actively updating this package.
-Please don't use the github version for now.

 Introduction
 ------------